Bloody Sunday (1920): Evening: Dublin Castle killings

 Later that night, two high-ranking IRA officers, Dick McKee and Peadar Clancy, together with another man, Conor Clune, were killed while being held and interrogated in Dublin Castle.
-McKee and Clancy had been involved in planning the assassinations of the British agents, and had been captured in a raid hours before they took place.
+McKee and Clancy had been involved in planning the assassinations of the British agents, and were captured in a raid hours before they took place.
 Clune, a member of the Gaelic League, had joined the Irish Volunteers shortly after it was founded, but it is unclear if he was ever active.
 He had been arrested in another raid on a hotel that IRA members had just left.

 Their captors said that, because there was no room in the cells, the prisoners were placed in a guardroom containing arms, and were killed while trying to escape.
 They allegedly threw grenades, which did not detonate, then fired at the guards with a rifle, but missed.
 They were shot by Auxiliaries.
 Medical examination found broken bones and abrasions consistent with prolonged assaults, and bullet wounds to the head and body.
 Their faces were covered in cuts and bruises, and McKee had an apparent bayonet wound in his side.

 Michael Lynch, an IRA Brigade Commander stated that McKee suffered severe beatings prior to being shot to death – "I saw Dick McKee's body afterwards, and it was almost unrecognizable.
 He had evidently been tortured before being shot...They must have beaten Dick to a pulp.
 When they threatened him with death, according to reports, Dick's last words were, Go on, and do your worst!"